amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 The overall agenda is to:
 - Understand what DenseNet architecture is
-- Introduce DenseBlock
-- Compare DenseNet architecture to [ResNet](https://arxiv.org/abs/1512.03385) architecture
+- Introduce dense blocks, transition layers and look at a single dense block in more detail
 - Understand step-by-step the TorchVision implementation of DenseNet

 ## DenseNet Architecture Introduction